Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/photosynthesis.md

 ## Non-oxygenic

+Photosynthesis without producing oxygen

-In haleoarchaea, **bacteriorhodopsin** (a retinal molecule) pumps protons to generate a proton gradient, which powers ATP synthase.
+In haleoarchaea, **bacteriorhodopsin** (a retinal molecule) absorbs light directly to pump protons to generate a proton gradient, which powers ATP synthase.
+Then, ATP provides energy to reduce CO2.

 > [!abstract] retinal molecule
 > Molecule that changes shape when absorbing photons